pitt-cdm/soundscape--mpalko/PREVIEW.md

-For the files, I have added two different folders.
-One folder has individual sounds which has my two friends talking.
-Ryan is talking about his girlfriend, Kayla, and the other two individuals speaking are Tim and Sebastian.
-They all speak about love in different ways, and I wanted to include all of their perspectives.
-Then I combined Ryan and Sebastian's voices.
-This is seen in the What is Love Part 1.
-As it is updated, I will include different parts.

-For the future, I will be including more voices and more sounds.
-I should be adding the sound of a treadmill, water boiling, and more later.
-The goal of these items is to show how love can manifest itself in the things I love to do.
-It is not just limited to one person or group of people.
-Love is a form of attention.
-That is what my soundscape is trying to portray.
-I will record myself at some point speaking about what I think it is as well.
+For my final draft, I ended up including a lot more than I originally was going to.
+I started off the intro with the ocean and questioning "What do you think love is?", and Ryan is the first to respond.
+Again, he is talking about his girlfriend, Kayla, and how she serenades him.
+Then I go into Sebastian, Tim, Danny, Sam, and myself.
+What I am trying to convey is the way that love is portrayed in different viewpoints.
+Ryan had someone to actually talk about.
+Tim, Danny, Sebastian, Sam, and I are not referencing anyone in particular.
+That was the beauty of my project.
+We also all had something different to say.

+In the background, you hear the ocean for a lot of it.
+I love the beach and nature and I wanted to incorporate that.
+The crashing of the waves lined up really nicely with the speaking of my friends, so I really liked the unintentional, concurrent sounds.
+In between a silence, you can hear a treadmill running too.
+Later, you hear laughing and tennis being played in the background.
+I recently got into racquetball, so I thought that would be fun to include.
+Lastly, I speak, and in the background you can hear me sing "Stay With Me" by Sam Smith.
+I normally don't sing for other people, so this was a step out of my comfort zone.
+I am not really sure whether I really want to keep it, but I think it adds a nice personal touch,

+I played the final recording for the people who helped me make it, and they all really liked it.